rbind/DivingIntoGeneticsAndGenomics/content/post/2020-02-18-cellranger-mk-reference-with-transgenes.md

   195 10742
 ```

-This bioinformatics: trails and errors.
+This is bioinformatics: trails and errors.
 What else can possibly go wrong?
 Can you please share your experience?